Forest-Economics-Goettingen/optimLanduse/README.md

 10.2%.

 Alley cropping does not appear in any portfolio at any uncertainty level.
-It does not, on average, contribute best to any indicator.
+It does not, on average, contribute best to any indicator (Table 1 in Husmann et al., n.d.).
 At least one other land-cover type contributes better to each indicator.
 It also contributes the worst (highest) to management complexity.
 This overall negative contribution does not change with increasing uncertainty levels.
 By trend, higher uncertainty levels lead to more diverse portfolios.
 The uncertainty spaces of all indicators increase with increasing uncertainty levels.
 These broadened individual uncertainty spaces then lead to a broader state space with a higher number of possible candidates for lowest-performing scenarios (i.e., scenarios that can under lower uncertainty not become part of the solution, as their distances could not be the maximum distance of any land-cover composition).
 Plantation, for example, is not part of the portfolio till an uncertainty level of 1.5.
-It only provides the best to the long-term income while providing the worst by far to the general preferences.
-It also generally only provides minor contributions to the indicators.
+Plantation only provides the best to the long-term income while providing by far the worst to the general preferences.
+It also only provides minor contributions to the indicators.
 Under an uncertainty level of 1, for example, plantation provides the worst to the general preferences even if all other indicators are considered as worst-possible contributions.
-This ranking changes after uncertainty levels above 1.5.
-At uncertainty level of 1.5, the worst-possible contribution of forests to the general preferences (![1 - 0.99 \* 2 = -0.98](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1%20-%200.99%20%2A%202%20%3D%20-0.98 "1 - 0.99 * 2 = -0.98"), see Table 1 in Husmann et al. (n.d.)) is then the worst possible contributing indicator among all land-cover types.
+This ranking changes after uncertainty levels of 1.5 and above.
+At uncertainty level of 1.5, the worst-possible contribution of forests to the general preferences (![1 - 0.99 \* 2 = -0.98](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1%20-%200.99%20%2A%202%20%3D%20-0.98 "1 - 0.99 * 2 = -0.98"), see Table 1 in Husmann et al., n.d.) is then the worst possible contributing indicator among all land-cover types.

 ## 4.2 Selecting Specific Indicator Bundles - Investigating the Indicator’s Sensitivities